oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 # 6. Recommendations for DH software sustainability

-@@ Add text pointing out it;s not prescriptive @@

-@@ Include discussion of role of "Hello world" type apps

 @@ Links back to lessons/observations

-@@ Presentation - all this to background of "sunscreen"?? :):):) @@
+@@ This basis for presentation - all this to background of "sunscreen"?? :):):) @@

-The following commentary is based on qualitative observations rather than detailed quantitative evidence, and as such offers topics to consider for improving sustainability rather than detailed guidelines.
+The following commentary is not intended to be prescriptive or definitive.
+It is based on qualitative observations rather than detailed quantitative evidence, and as such offers topics to consider for improving sustainability rather than detailed guidelines.
 Generally, all projects are different, and each will need to make it's own trade-offs, but consideration of some common themes will likely help to improve outcomes.

 ## 6.1 Recommendation 1: Technical architecture